afriestad/blarg/docs/index.md

 The third part seems to be a reference to "Stardust", which has been rumoured to be an internal codename, first for Season of Arrivals, then for Beyond Light.
 Its appearance here seems to support the latter.
 May also be an allusion to the seeming fact that The Nine have an interest in Europa (as detailed in [The Letter/Vanguard Report](#the-letter)).

+See the entire thing [here (Google Drive, courtesy of Bachmanetti)](https://drive.google.com/file/d/1ie8Iiycnx6vQCKz2JwtBFfahvJHUyTaM/view?usp=sharing).

 ### The Letter
-Write about the letter
+The letter is twofold: a report to the Vanguard by "CHA-319" regarding the ban on traveling to Europa, and a handwritten letter on the back.
+The letter references Clovis Bray as "my grandfather", and is signed "Your stranger I remain, E".
+This confirms that the Exo Stranger is Elsie Bray, as we have suspected for a while now.

+Read the entire letter/report [here (Google Drive, courtesy of Bachmanetti)](https://drive.google.com/file/d/1705NGpLBLjwlS-eJ7Q_1CsOQaS-tVlN_/view?usp=sharing).

 ### The Logbook
-Write about the logbook
+The logbook is 46 pages long and details Clovis Bray's exploration of Europa and work on Exos.
+It contains a ton of puzzles and lore, as well as some letters to and from his grandchildren: Elsie, Ana and Willa.
+Hot damn is this a read.
+I recommend looking through it all.
+So far all the puzzles we have found came from within this logbook, and there are probably more because there are so many cryptic images in here.

+Read the entire logbook [here (Google Drive, courtesy of Bachmanetti)](https://drive.google.com/file/d/1Ib5OXH3UQr-6eG-eXlQEvMjsdV1p2Y45/view?usp=sharing).

 ## The Solutions
 There are several puzzles.
-Most are found in the logbook.
+Most are found in the logbook, so far.
 We have solved some.

 ### The Code from the Pyramid
 The solution to this mystery can be found by combining the blinking of the pyramid on Code mode with the table on Page 1.